-As we spend more time at home during this current situation, and as our tolerance for terrible Netflix movies grows upsettingly strong, now’s the best time to sit down and read about the sport we love—even if we can’t be out doing it fully.
+If you’re looking for ways to increase your know-how and improve your training, the best triathlon books can prepare you for a great season.
 For me, I’ve got books on the brain because I recently published my first book (shameless self-promotion in 3…2…1): The Triathlete Guide to Sprint and Olympic Triathlon Racing.
-Yes, it’s a mouthful of a title, but I’m definitely proud of the work that Olympian and coach Ryan Bolton and I put into it—check it out if you’re a beginner or an experienced triathlete looking to race short and fast!
+Yes, it’s a mouthful of a title, but I’m definitely proud of the work that Olympian and coach Ryan Bolton and I put into it – check it out if you’re a beginner or an experienced triathlete looking to race short and fast!

 With that out of the way, back to the books.
-Whether you’re looking to hit the reset button and finally go with a solid plan from a trusted source for your next race or you need a little tri-related pick-me-up, we’ve got some book-buying advice and a list of the best triathlon books for your quarantine (or regular) life.
+Whether you’re looking to hit the reset button and finally go with a solid plan from a trusted source for your next race or you need a little tri-related pick-me-up, we’ve got some book-buying advice and a list of the best books on triathlon.

 You’re absolutely right.

 Everyone’s different, but for me, having a physical copy of a book makes me more likely to read it from beginning to end.
 And it looks good on the bookshelf.
-In all seriousness, e-books are probably a great way to read when you’re on the go or traveling, but physical books generally induce more actual reading, and they’re a great thing to pass along to a friend when you’re done—so then you can both talk about what you read the next time you virtually meet on Zoom!
+In all seriousness, e-books are probably a great way to read when you’re on the go or traveling, but physical books generally induce more actual reading, and they’re a great thing to pass along to a friend when you’re done – so then you can both talk about what you read the next time you meet!

-Without further ado, let’s look at a few of the best triathlon books:
+Without further ado, let’s look at a few of the best triathlon training books:

 The Best Triathlon Book For Completists